bortch/Revealable/readme.md

 There are two issues to be dealt with here.
 On the one hand the collector must not know what he is minting, on the other hand the order in which the NFTs are minted must be random.

-The proposal suggests the following approach:

-- The creator defines a variable (like ADN) from which he can deduce the qualities of the associated NFT, but it can just as easily be an incremental number sequence
-- He creates a randomly ordered array of these variables
-- He encrypts this array (or each entries) and encodes it in the contract before deployment or sends it to the contract after deployment
-- Then, when the time comes, he decrypts the array
+To achieve randomisation and obfuscation, the proposal suggests the following approach: the creator establishes a variable, such as a DNA, to deduce the qualities of each associated NFT, and creates a randomly ordered array of these variables, which is encrypted and encoded in the contract before or after deployment, before being decrypted when required.

-It can be argued here that the creator knows the position of the NFTs with more valuable qualities and could reserve them for himself to maximise his return on investment.
-With a pseudo-random function (as the blockchain is a deterministic system), it could be made more difficult for the creator to reserve the most valuable NFTs.
+It could be argued that the creator may reserve the NFTs with more valuable qualities for themselves to maximise their return on investment.
+However, by using a pseudo-random function, it could be more difficult for the creator to manipulate the system, as the blockchain is deterministic.
-But on the other hand, can we really blame him for wanting to make a living from his art?

-## The scheme overview
+Nonetheless, it is understandable that an artist wishes to make a living from their work, so it is important to strike a balance between fair distribution and profit-making.

+## Overview of the Revealable Scheme

+Revealable is a scheme that enables smart contract owners to hide a value or an array of values at the time of deployment, and reveal them later.
+Here's how the process works:

-### Uses cases
+### Use Cases

 ![Contract Creation](docs/usecase_contract_creation.png)

-- The owner must prepare his value to hide and cipher it using a key and a intial vector.
+- The owner prepares the value to hide and encrypts it using a key and an initial vector.
-- The owner must test his smart contract to make sure everything works as expected.
+- The owner tests the smart contract to ensure it works as expected.
-- The owner must deploy the smart contract.
+- The owner deploys the smart contract.
-- The owner must write down the ciphered value into the smart contract.
+- The owner writes the encrypted value into the smart contract.

 ![Contract Interaction](docs/usecase_contract_interaction.png)

 - The collector can mint the smart contract.
-- The collector can call the smart contract but get the ciphered value .
+- The collector can call the smart contract but only gets the encrypted value.

 ![Reveal Secret](docs/usecase_reveal_secret.png)

-- The owner can reveal the hidden value by calling a specific function that will write the key into the smart contract.
+- The owner can reveal the hidden value by calling a specific function that writes the key into the smart contract.
-- The collector can call the smart contract and get the revealed value.
+- The collector can call the smart contract and retrieve the revealed value.

-### Preparation & contract testing
+### Preparation and Contract Testing

 ![Contract Creation](docs/Contract_creation_SeqDiag.png)

-- The owner generates a key and an intial vector.
+- The owner generates a key and an initial vector.
-- The owner prepares his value to hide and ciphers it using the key and the intial vector.
+- The owner encrypts the value to hide using the key and initial vector.
 - The owner deploys the smart contract.
-- The owner writes down the ciphered value into the smart contract.
+- The owner writes the encrypted value into the smart contract.
-- The owner tests his smart contract to make sure everything works as expected.
+- The owner tests the smart contract to ensure everything works as intended.

 ### Reveal Sequence

 ![Contract interaction](docs/Contract_interaction_SeqDiag.png)

-#### Contract usage before reveal
+#### Contract Usage Before Reveal

-- Anyone can call the smart contract but get ciphered value.
+- Anyone can call the smart contract, but they will only retrieve the encrypted value.
-- In the diagram above, the collector can mint the smart contract and get the ciphered value when calling the smart contract.
+- In the diagram above, the collector can call the smart contract to mint it, but they will only retrieve the encrypted value.

-#### Reveal the hidden value
+#### Reveal the Hidden Value

-- The owner reveals the hidden value by calling a specific function that will decrypt the secret using the owner's private key and write the revealed value into the smart contract.
+- The owner can reveal the hidden value by calling a specific function that stores their private key in the contract.

-#### Contract usage after reveal
+#### Contract Usage After Reveal

-- Once the hidden value is revealed, anyone can call the smart contract and get to know the value.
+- Once the hidden value is revealed, anyone can call the smart contract to retrieve it.

-## Reveal Contract: a quick implementation example
+### Quick Implementation Example: Reveal Contract

-For an example of implementation, you can check the `Reveal.sol` contract.

-The Reveal contract is a simple contract that allows the owner to reveal an hidden value using the Reveable contract.
+For an example of implementation, refer to the `Reveal.sol` contract.
+This contract enables the owner to reveal a hidden value using the Revealable scheme.

 ## Install & testing